 Curious what my name Me-fore A-day really means?

-Born in 1985 as Mary Aday, to a poor, uneducated, loud family in rural North Mississippi.
+Born in 1985 as Mary Aday, to a poor, uneducated, loud family in North Mississippi.

 I consider myself a neglected over-achiever.
 Using drawing as a way to gain attention in my large family,

-Becoming a successful artist with a strong unique voice became my entire reason for being conscious.
+Becoming a successful artist with a strong unique voice became my inspiration for being.

 At eight years old I decided to pursue art as a career.
 I have never had any other pursuits.

 The idea of having a pseudonym, also appeared early, inspired by the great Dr. Suess.

 Both, Dr. Suess and Bob Ross were my only artistic influences at the time, their careers made being an artist seem plausible and non-glamourous.